Monday, September 17, 2012

 Once upon a time, there was a baseball player named Dick Stuart.
 He was quite the slugger: In 1956, playing for the Lincoln Chiefs in Class A ball, he hit 66 home runs.
 This was not a record in minor-league ball (84 and 72 had been done, in seasons of more than 162 games), but it was astounding, especially as he played only 141 games that season.
 From that point onward, he started signing autographs as "Dick Stuart 66."

 Stuart was a born DH -- born at least 10 years too soon.
-His fielding was so bad that they put him at 1st base, the position where poor fielders whose bat just had to be in the lineup could (it was thought) do the least damage.
-This worked for 1960s sluggers Harmon Killebrew and (as Dick was then known) Richie Allen, both of whom were awful at 3rd base but tolerable at 1st.
+His fielding was so bad, they put him at 1st base, the position where poor fielders whose bat just had to be in the lineup could (it was thought) do the least damage.
+This worked for 1960s sluggers Harmon Killebrew and Richie Allen (as Dick Allen was then known), both of whom were awful at 3rd base but tolerable at 1st.

 Why do I bring up Branded?
 Because Eduardo Nunez has cost the Yankees enough games over the last 2 seasons with his awful fielding.
 I wanted him drummed out of the Pinstripes.
 I thought he was not fit to wear the uniform.